First, a little history….

 My grandfather was born and raised in Loma Mar and he built ‘The Cottage’ in the 1940’s on the same property as his parents, my great-grandparents.
 The house was a weekend getaway for family and friends.
 My grandfather loved the area so much that he wanted my dad and aunt to experience it like he did as a boy.
 Well, I guess it rubbed off because when my parents got married, they lived in The Cottage while building the house I grew up in on the same property!
 (A generational theme going on here, huh?)

 After my parents were married, they inherited The Cottage and had it rented with various tenants from the early 1980’s until 2011.
-After the last tenant left in 2011, my parents and I decided to be a little adventurous and turn the house into a vacation rental – which I didn’t know what that was!
+After the last tenant left, my parents and I decided to be a little adventurous and turn the house into a vacation rental – which I didn’t know what that was!
 I had a lot to learn…

 We spent a year renovating the exterior and interior of the house, making it in our vision of what a fabulous vacation spot should be.
-Then on June 15, 2012, the doors at The Cottage officially opened.
+Then on June 15, 2012, the door at The Cottage officially opened.
 We didn’t know if people would want to come all the way out to Loma Mar – or even know where that was!
 I don’t think my parents and I ever imagined how many wonderful guests would visit in the coming years.
-And, from all over the world!
+And, from all over the world.
+Our first international guest was from Sweden ironically!
 It’s so gratifying to think that the house was originally built for good times with family and friends.
 And, those memories continue to live on like it was always meant to be.
 We hope you come on over and create some memories too!